Featured image of post Run!

 ...

-The first thing I notice is that all the errors have the same message and the same operation.
+The first thing I notice is that all the errors carry the same message and the same operation.

-So there seems to be a problem with user creation, or so the messages seem to indicate.
+So there seems to be a problem with user creation, that’s what the messages seem to indicate.

-I could then dig into the user creation processor to see what’s wrong, but I remember that a good proportion of the requests were in 200, and I tell myself that it’s certainly not enough to filter only on errors.
+I could then dig into the user creation process to see what’s wrong, but I remember a good proportion of the requests were 200s, and tell myself that just filtering on errors is certainly not enough.

-I therefore remove this filter and display all the messages:
+I therefore remove this filter and display all the messages around the error messages:

 1